 Read more about automating critical alarms here

-This means that staff can safely use their ATEX communication handsets throughout the site.
-It is also possible to provide handsets with lone worker functionality, such as a panic button and embedded tilt sensor.
-These can be easily used to trigger an alert that is automatically distributed directly to colleagues on their ATEX or non-ATEX mobile device in the event of an accident.
-Colleagues can respond appropriately, helping the lone worker to quickly receive the right assistance without delay.
-In such situations, it's critical to ensure that all alarms are promptly acknowledged (which they can do directly on their handset), to prevent the incident from escalating and to ensure that the help always arrives quickly for the worker in need.
+Fortunately, there are ATEX-certified devices available that are safe to use in ATEX zones with flammable gases or dust.
+This allows staff to confidently use their ATEX communication handsets throughout the entire site.
+Moreover, these handsets can be equipped with lone worker functionality, including a panic button and embedded tilt sensor.
+In the event of an accident, these features can be easily activated to trigger an alert that is automatically sent directly to colleagues on either their ATEX or non-ATEX mobile devices.
+Colleagues can then respond accordingly, ensuring that the lone worker receives prompt and appropriate assistance without any delays.
+In such critical situations, it is essential to promptly acknowledge all alarms, which can be done directly on the handset, to prevent the incident from escalating and to ensure that help always arrives quickly for the worker in need.